JamesTheClarke/arma-content/missions/README.md

 These missions are intended to be played with CNTO mod repositories.
 Please check mod dependencies to avoid errors.

-A list describing each scenario will be published in time on the wiki tab.
+The scenarios are described in more detail on the <a rel="wiki" href="https://github.com/JamesTheClarke/arma-content/wiki">wiki tab</a>.
 <br/>
 <br/>
 # Copyright License